gvwilson/thirdbit/src/fiction/iffy/index.md

 and several times she caught a glimpse of other raccoons paralleling their path.

 "Here," the raccoon chirped.
-Wales looked around and seated himself onto a plastic packing crate.
+Wales looked around and seated himself on a plastic packing crate, his toolbox at his side.

 Iffy lowered herslef onto another one.
 "You know anythin' more about who's shootin' at who?" she asked, her eyes on the floor.

 Edson looked at Wales, who shrugged.
+"As near as I can tell,
-"Best bet is the Australians finally told the governor in Paddington South to play or fold."
+the Australians finally told the governor in Paddington South to play or fold."

 "'Cause o' the *Taroona*?"
 Edson prompted.